colbypalmer/cp-project-template/README.md

 8. Install npm modules with `npm install`.

-9. Install bower modules with `bower install`.
+9. cd to project/project/static and install bower modules with `bower install`.

-10. Run Grunt with `grunt`.
+10. Run Grunt by running `grunt` from the main project folder (same directory as Gruntfile.js).

-11. In another Terminal, cd to your project directory/< YOUR PROJECT NAME >/ and enter `python maanage.py runserver`.
+11. In another shell, cd to your project directory/< YOUR PROJECT NAME >/ and enter `python maanage.py runserver`.

 Settings